ErikEJ/EFCorePowerTools/README.md

 Download the latest version of the Visual Studio extension from [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools)

-Or just install from the Extensions dialog in Visual Studio.
+Or simply install from the Extensions dialog in Visual Studio.

+I have also published [EF Core Power Pack](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerPack) which includes some helpful DDEX providers as well as EF Core Power Tools.

 ## Daily build